Let me inspire you and your teachers

 I write almost daily at History Tech, a 2014 Edublog finalist, and maintain Social Studies Central, a repository of resources targeted at K-12 educators cited in national professional journals.
 You can find my published articles in the National Social Studies Supervisors Association journal and the website Teaching History.
 I have also had the chance to help author numerous discipline specific curricula.

 Starting in 2013, I acted as co-chair for the Kansas social standards writing and assessment committee and am currently president of the Kansas Council for the Social Studies.
 As director of two US Department of Education Teaching American History grants, I introduced the use of mobile learning technology to middle and high school teachers.
-Currently I’m working together with the Center for Children and Technology to help roll out their Zoom In online software and have piloted a variety of video games and simulations.
+Currently I’m hooked on finding effective ways of integrating virtual reality into instruction and have piloted a variety of video games and simulations.
 I also travel frequently to assist schools as they integrate Apple and Google products.

 Learning should be more than simply memorizing facts and data.
 Our true task is to develop informed, knowledgeable, and engaged students that make the world a better place.